 “Even after falling asleep, she continued doing the things that urgently needed to be done.”

-If the book had nothing but this Kafkaesque metaphor to offer us, it would not be able to maintain the same intense level of effect for so long, but what sustains this is its execution.
+If The Day the Sun Died had nothing but this Kafkaesque metaphor to offer us, it would not be able to maintain the same intense level of effect for so long, but what sustains this is its execution.

 The story, told from the perspective of this naïve and sceptical boy Li Niannian, is presented with this wonderfully rhythmic and dreamlike quality, captured perfectly and pleasurable in translation by Carlos Rojas.
 In almost every dialogue exchange we get this repetitive quality to the writing, as characters repeat themselves and Li repeats his own thoughts and ideas.